microsoft/coyote/docs/_learn/overview/what-is-coyote.md

 ## What is Coyote?

-Coyote is a .NET programming framework designed to help ensure that your code is free of bugs.
+Coyote is a set of .NET libraries and tools designed to help ensure that your code is free of bugs.
 Too often developers are drowning in the complexity of their own code and many hours are wasted trying to track down impossible-to-find bugs, especially when dealing with _concurrent_ code or various other sources of _non-determinism_ (like message ordering, failures, timeouts and so on).

 Coyote provides programming models to express concurrent systems.
 These programming models offer convenient ways to program at a high-level of abstraction.
 As mentioned below, Coyote currently